MicrosoftDocs/win32/desktop-src/TermServ/canaccesslicenseserver-win32-terminalservicesetting.md

 - TSCfgWmi.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CanAccessLicenseServer method of the Win32\_TerminalServiceSetting class

 \[**CanAccessLicenseServer** is no longer available for use as of Windows Server 2008 R2.\]

 **Windows Server 2008:  **

 Determines whether the Remote Desktop Session Host (RD Session Host) server is allowed to request Remote Desktop Services client access licenses (RDS CALs) from a Remote Desktop license server based on the following:

 -   The "license server security group" group policy setting on the Remote Desktop license server.
 -   Membership in the Terminal Server Computers local group on the license server.